Sam Roberts (radio personality)

 Samuel Wood Roberts (born September 6, 1983) is an American professional wrestling personality, radio host, and podcaster.
 From October 2016 through December 2024, he was the co-host of Jim Norton & Sam Roberts on SiriusXM Satellite Radio.
 Roberts was an intern and producer of the Opie and Anthony radio show from 2005 until the show's end in 2014.
-He is also the host of Notsam Wrestling (f.k.a.
-Sam Roberts Wrestling Podcast) and Satisfying with Nicole Ryan.
+He is the host of the Notsam Wrestling podcast and the co-host of the Satisfying podcast with Nicole Ryan.

 Personal life

 Sam Roberts attended Syracuse University from 2002 to 2006.

 In February 2017 Roberts' wife gave birth to their son named after Sam’s uncle.
 On the March 27, 2019 episode of Jim Norton & Sam Roberts, Roberts announced they were expecting a girl, who was born on May 16, 2019.

 On November 23, 2023, Roberts announced on his social media that his wife was pregnant with their third child.

 Professional career

 Radio career

 Roberts began his radio career in 2002 at WERW in Syracuse, NY.
 On June 13, 2005, he became an intern on the Opie and Anthony radio show on XM Satellite Radio, based in New York City.
 In 2006, he became the show's associate producer, followed by producer in January 2010.
 In April 2011, Roberts became the host of the pre and post Opie and Anthony radio show, and became the show's executive producer in February 2014.
 On July 3, 2014, the show, then broadcasting on SiriusXM satellite radio, ended after show co-host Anthony Cumia was fired for posting a series of "racially charged" tweets following an alleged off-air incident with a black woman on the street.
 Hughes and Norton then became hosts of Opie with Jim Norton, which aired until September 2016.
 From June 2015 to October 2016, Roberts hosted Sam Roberts' Show.

 In October 2016, growing differences between Hughes and Norton led to Norton's departure from the show and teaming with Roberts for Jim Norton & Sam Roberts as the new morning show.
 In October 2018, Norton and Roberts renewed their contracts to continue the show for another three years.
 Beginning October 15, 2018, the show's start time moved from 8:00 a.m. to 7:00 a.m and ran for four hours.
 In 2021, the start time moved back to 8:00 in the morning.
 They signed extensions on their contracts to last through December 2021.
 They then re-signed through 2024.
 In January 2025, Norton revealed that he and SiriusXM had parted ways after failing to come to terms on a contract renewal, ending the Jim Norton & Sam Roberts show after eight years.